Fast Weakly Supervised Action Segmentation Using Mutual Consistency

-\textbf{Weakly Supervised Action Segmentation}~~ A variety of different approaches for weakly supervised action segmentation has already been proposed for video data.
+\textbf{Weakly Supervised Action Segmentation.}~~ Weakly supervised action segmentation has gained increased attention over the last years.
 Bojanowski et~al.~\cite{hollywoodextended} introduced the Hollywood extended dataset and proposed a method based on discriminative clustering for the task of action alignment.
-Huang et~al.~\cite{ectc} have proposed to use an extended version of the Connectionist Temporal Classification (CTC) loss where they take into account frame similarity for frames of the same action.
-Inspired by methods that are used in speech processing, Kuehne et~al.~\cite{hildecviu} proposed an approach based on Hidden Markov Model (HMM) with Gaussian Mixture Model (GMM) observation model that iteratively generates pseudo ground truth for videos at the start of each epoch and refines the pseudo ground truth at the end of the epoch.
-Richard et~al.~\cite{richard2017weakly} builds on this work by replacing the GMM with a Recurrent Neural Network (RNN) for short-range temporal modeling.
-But their method remains an iterative method that involves per epoch pseudo ground-truth generation.
-The approach has been further improved by Ding and Xu~\cite{isba}.
+Huang et~al.~\cite{ectc} have proposed to use an extended version of the connectionist temporal classification loss where they take the similarity of frames of the same action into account.
+Inspired by methods that are used in speech processing, Kuehne et~al.~\cite{hildecviu} proposed an approach based on hidden Markov models and use a Gaussian mixture model as observation model.
+It iteratively generates a pseudo ground truth for videos at the start of each epoch and refines the pseudo ground truth at the end of the epoch.
+The approaches~\cite{richard2017weakly,isba,kuehne2018hybrid} build on this work by replacing the Gaussian mixture model by a recurrent neural network for short-range temporal modeling, but the methods keep the iterative nature that involves the generation of pseudo ground truth at each epoch.

-Almost all of these methods rely on iterative approaches with two-step optimization which does not allow for direct, end-to-end training.
-Furthermore, they involve time-consuming dynamic programming steps during training.
-Richard et~al.~\cite{richard2018nnviterbi} introduced the Neural Network Viterbi (NNV) method.
-This method generates the pseudo ground truth for each iteration instead of each epoch, but it is still expensive to train due to Viterbi decoding and cannot generate unseen transcripts during testing.
-They use a global length model for actions, which is updated heuristically during training.
-Recently, Li et~al.~\cite{CDFL} introduced an extension of NNV that outperformed existing works on standard benchmarks.
-They introduced a new constrained discriminative loss that discriminates between the energy of valid and invalid segmentation of the training videos.
-This results in a large improvement in performance compared to NNV.
+While these methods rely on iterative approaches with two-step optimization, which does not allow for direct end-to-end training, Richard et~al.~\cite{richard2018nnviterbi} introduced the Neural Network Viterbi (NNV) method.
+This method generates the pseudo ground truth for each iteration instead of each epoch, but it needs an additional buffer which increases the training time.
+They use furthermore a global length model for actions, which is updated heuristically during training.
+Recently, Li et~al.~\cite{CDFL} introduced an extension of NNV that outperformed existing works in terms of accuracy on standard benchmarks.
+They introduced a new constrained discriminative loss that discriminates between the energy of valid and invalid segmentations of the training videos.
+This results in a large improvement in accuracy compared to NNV.